 - Add in all-purpose flour, sage, salt, garlic powder, ground pepper and dried parsley, cook for 1 minute, then whisk in chicken broth and cream.
 Continue to whisk until thick (about 5-7 minutes), then add in turkey and vegetables, mix to combine.

-- Transfer the turkey mixture into the prepared pie plate.
-Then egg wash the perimeter of the bottom dough and place the second dough on top.
+- Transfer the turkey and creamy sauce mixture into the prepared pie plate.
+Egg wash the perimeter of the bottom dough and place the second dough on top.
 Cut off any extra dough, leaving enough to line up with the bottom excess.

 - Lightly but with enough pressure, use a fork to pinch the edges together.
-Egg wash the rest of the dough then cut 4 slits in the top and bake for 30 minutes.
+Egg wash the rest of the dough then cut 4 small slits in the top and bake in a preheated oven for 30 minutes.

-- Allow it to cool for 1 hour minimum before slicing.
+- Allow it to cool and set about 1 hour before slicing with a sharp knife.

 Notes